Attorney general gives consent to initiate contempt proceedings against Kunal Kamra over fresh tweet

 KK Venugopal described the comedian’s November 18 tweet as ‘grossly vulgar and obnoxious’.

-Attorney General KK Venugopal on Friday gave his consent for initiating contempt proceedings against comedian Kunal Kamra for a new tweet directed at Chief Justice of India SA Bobde, Live Law reported.
+Attorney General KK Venugopal on Friday gave his consent to start contempt proceedings against comedian Kunal Kamra for a new tweet directed at Chief Justice of India SA Bobde, Live Law reported.

 In response to the request made by Advocate Anuj Singh, the attorney general said that Kamra’s November 18 tweet, which showed two fingers, deliberately insulted the chief justice and would be an equal insult to the Supreme Court.